Michelin star restaurants Manchester: The complex history between the food guide and the northern city

 The Michelin Guide was created by French tyre company Michelin, and continues to be published by them to this day.
 The first edition of the guide was published in 1900, but then it was simply a publication to encourage more people to drive which featured useful information for motorists, such as maps and listings for nearby hotels.
 Later on, restaurant reviews were added and the first edition of the Michelin Guide as we know it was published in 1926, which saw the initial introduction of the star system (at this time, just one star could be awarded).

-As of now there are more than 200 Michelin-starred restaurants in the UK, but readers may be shocked to learn that just one of those restaurants can be found in Manchester, despite it being one of the largest cities in the country.
-The sole Manchester restaurant bearing a star is fine-dining establishment Mana, which achieved the historic feat just one year after opening.
+As of now there are more than 200 Michelin-starred restaurants in the UK, but readers may be shocked to learn that as of the 2025 awards, only two of those restaurants can be found in Manchester.
+While it's now joined by Skof, until then, the sole Manchester restaurant bearing a star was fine-dining establishment Mana.
 When Mana received the accolade in October of 2019, it became the first Michelin-starred restaurant in Manchester since 1977.

-In more recent years the Michelin Guide has introduced other awards - the Bib Gourmand, awarded to restaurants that display great value cooking, and the Michelin Green Star for those that go above and beyond when it comes to sustainability and lowering waste.
-Greater Manchester has a handful of each of these awards too - El Gato Negro and The Sparrows hold Bib Gourmands, and Stockport's Where The Light Gets In holds a Green Star.
+In more recent years the Michelin Guide has introduced other awards - the Bib Gourmand, awarded to restaurants that display great value cooking, and the Michelin Green Star for those that go above and beyond when it comes to sustainability.
+A handful of restaurants in Manchester hold these awards too.

 Scroll down for a bit more info on these restaurants, as well as a handful of others that are also listed in the Michelin Guide - who knows, they could be the next lucky recipients of a Michelin star.